DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ![Lich boss](./iron_boss.jpg)

 I generally found the game quite hard with enemies able to inflict large amounts of damage in a single hit and easy to run out of energy if you get too aggressive with attacks.
+So I would often get skills so that I could avoid skirmishes or risk choosing the second dungeon card as otherwise I would end up with low health by the time I got to the boss.

 ![Lich boss with low health and dealing 9 damage to the player](./iron_boss_loss.jpg)

-This is an example of a game I lost, where the boss only had 2 health left but its counterstrike dealt 9 damage (5 from dice difference added with 4 lich base damage) killed me.
+This is an example of a game I lost, where the boss only had 2 health left but its counterstrike dealt 9 damage (5 from dice difference added with 4 lich base damage) which killed me.
+As there are no campaign/legacy systems without the adventure expansions, if you die nothing is caried over across games.

 ### Game End

-If you kill a boss you can end the game there and score based upon what you achieved.
+If you kill a boss you can end the game there and score based upon what you achieved, with a thematic home given based on the score boundaries.
 There are expansions available that you play after completing a dungeon keeping the same character as before allowing for campaign gameplay.
+As these are available via Print and Play, I was printing adventure expansions once I completed the game with the previous expansion.

 I always like games with clear win/loss game ends, especially when you are building a character within a world.
-Having additional score gives extra replayability by making a difference between games that you just managed to scrape a win compared to a win where everyting thing went right for you.
+Having an additional score gives extra replayability by making a difference between games that you just managed to scrape a win compared to a win where everyting thing went right for you.

 ### Expansions

 The Loot and Lore pack adds new characters, plot cards, enemies and items.
 This is combined with a base game to expand its content.
 I found this really improved the content variety.

 Additional adventure expansions are also available to add campaign gameplay.
 These adventures are brought into the game after completing a certain number of previous dungeons.
 Each adventure has a new boss, enemies, character and items.
-6 are available on gamecrafter though only 4 are currently on PNP arcade.
+Six are available on gamecrafter though only four are currently on PNP arcade.

 There is also the Iron Chest expansion https://www.thegamecrafter.com/games/iron-chest which is only available physically.
 This adds a new adventure pack, mechanics, items, and random encounters.
 I've yet to try this expansion due to the cost of importing games from The Game Crafter into the UK.